 African Americans or Black decedents of Slaves are one of two groups of unique minorities in the United States of America--the other being the American Aboriginal or Native American.

-The peculiarity of African Americans has nothing to do with the origin of this minority constituting about 13 to 15 percent of the US population or the physical characteristics that typically identify Blacks because Blacks from other nations have those same identifying marks.
+The peculiarity of African Americans has nothing to do with the origin of this minority constituting about 13 to 15 percent of the US population.
+The physical characteristics that typically identify Blacks are not what makes this group of Americans unique because Blacks from other nations have those same identifying marks.

 What distinguishes the Blacks of America from other groups who immigrated to the United States of America?

 Blacks did not enter the US by choice.
-Every other group of America can reverence the memory of pioneer ancestors who traveled bravely across the ocean or the great Western plains willing to forge new lives and build something unique--putting aside old culture and adapting to new.
+The only group to come to the Americas by force is one of the distinguishing features of Americans of African Ancestry.
+Every other group of the Americas can reverence the memory of pioneer ancestors who traveled bravely across the ocean.
+Specifically in the US, millions extol the memory of ancestors who trekked the great Western plains willing to forge new lives and build something unique--putting aside old culture and adapting to new.

 Other heritages that made the US great gave up their languages to become Americans.

-The fact that African Americans are called African at all is an indication of the limited explanation of this group's history.
-The nationalities of Black American ancestors are a mystery for the great majority of the group.
+The fact that African Americans are called African at all is an indication of the limited ethnic and cultural explanation of this group's history.
+The nationalities of the ancestors of Americans of African heritage are a mystery for most of the modern descendants.

 Slavery stripped this group of the choice to decide to merge with American culture.
-Slaves were cattle to the slavers, and treated as such.
+Slaves were the cattle of the European slavers in full measure.